 Barbell training is a one-stop-shop for strength, more muscle mass, fat loss, and power.
-That’s because you can load up the barbell with more weight than kettlebells and dumbells can provide.
+That’s because you can load up the barbell with more weight than kettlebells and dumbbells can provide.
 The almighty barbell — which has a rich history in strength sports — can also be used in various ways — you can squat it, press it, load it on your back or your front, and even jump with it.

-Below, we outline the eight best barbell exercises to add to your training, along with the benefits of barbell training and how to warm up before hoisting a barbell.
+Below, we outline the 15 best barbell exercises to add to your training, along with the benefits of barbell training and how to warm up before hoisting a barbell.

 15 Best Barbell Exercises

 - Barbell Back Squat